ross-weir/just-ergo-things/practical-nipopows-for-spv/README.md

 ### How do NIPoPoWs fit into the picture?

 SPV depends on a field in the block header called `transactionRoot`, because of this, a precondition for performing SPV is verifying the block exists in the blockchain.
 This is where NIPoPoWs come in.
-Assuming at least 51% of the nodes on the network are honest we can use NIPoPoWs to verify a block has been included in the blockchain without needing to download the entire chain.
-Like SPV, NIPoPoWs provide a succinct and secure way to verify a property of the blockchain, in this case, block inclusion.
+Assuming at least 51% of the nodes on the network are honest we can use NIPoPoWs to verify a block with a particular id has been included in the blockchain without needing to download the entire chain.
+Like SPV, NIPoPoWs provide a succinct and secure way to verify a property of the blockchain, in this case, block id inclusion.

-Traditionally in other blockchains like bitcoin, SPV clients would still need to download block headers to verify transactions.
-NIPoPoWs enable ultra light SPV clients as we no longer need to synchronize block headers.
-Full nodes provide proof that we verify - no need for us to maintain a header chain resulting in even less resource usage.
+Traditionally in other blockchains like bitcoin, SPV clients would still need to download block headers to verify transactions using a field similar to `transactionRoot`.
+NIPoPoWs enable ultra light SPV clients as we no longer need to synchronize all block headers.

 > 💬 `transactionRoot` is a Merkle Tree root containing the hashes of all transactions in the block.
 Merkle trees are a compact way to store a set of hashes and later check if a hash is included in the tree.